 7. Get photographing

 A pretty obvious one if you're looking for a destress whilst away from your screen.
 Face mask, long bath, deep exfoliation or a proper manicure - the list could fill hours if you want to commit.
+Likewise, take the opportunity to play with make-up, play with products you always neglect or try that beauty look you've always admired but may not be brave enough to create for your 9-5.

 9. Go outside!